mobilepadawan/Speakit-JS/README.md

 🔔 Please visit [Can I Use](https://caniuse.com/mdn-api_speechsynthesis) website for the most recently updates.

-## Alpha version
+## Alpha version (updates 2024-08-02)

-In this section you can find news about what we are working on the coming versions of Speakit-JS.
+We finally implemented and tested deeply the following new features over Speakit-JS library.

 * [x] Specify an ISO Code language to filter the `.getVoices()` method results.
 * [x] Adding the filter behaivour to the `.getVoices()` method.